html-validate/html-validate/docs/rules/aria-label-misuse.md

 - `<summary>`
 - `<table>`, `<td>` and `<th>`

-Additionally, this rule ignores elements which explicitly declare an `aria-label` attribute.
+Additionally, this rule ignores custom elements that explicitly declare `aria-label` in metadata.
 See the section on [custom components](#custom-components) below.

 ## Rule details